| | Syncretism

 Majesty knows the reason which we should not try to

+discover since there is no need for us to understand it.
 12. As most certainly the way to please God is to keep

 the commandments and counsels, let us do so diligently,